CitizensFoundation/policy-synth/agents/docs/src/base/agentProgressTracker.md

 ### `public async updateRangedProgress(progress: number | undefined, message: string): Promise<void>`

-Updates the agent's progress within a specified range and adds a message.
+Updates the agent's progress within a specified range and adds a message to the status.

 #### Parameters

-- `progress` (number | undefined): Progress value to update.
+- `progress` (number | undefined): The progress value to update.
-- `message` (string): Message to add to the status.
+- `message` (string): The message to add to the status.

 ### `public async updateProgress(progress: number | undefined, message: string): Promise<void>`

-Updates the agent's progress and adds a message.
+Updates the agent's progress and adds a message to the status.

 #### Parameters

-- `progress` (number | undefined): Progress value to update.
+- `progress` (number | undefined): The progress value to update.
-- `message` (string): Message to add to the status.
+- `message` (string): The message to add to the status.

-### `private async saveRedisStatus(): Promise<void>`
+### `async saveRedisStatus(): Promise<void>`

-Saves the current status to Redis.
+Saves the agent's status to Redis.

 ### `public getProgress(): number`

-Returns the current progress value.
+Returns the current progress of the agent.

+#### Returns

+- `number`: The current progress value.

 ### `public getMessages(): string[]`

+Returns the messages associated with the agent's status.

+#### Returns

-Returns the list of messages.
+- `string[]`: An array of messages.

 ### `public getState(): string`

 Returns the current state of the agent.

+#### Returns

+- `string`: The current state of the agent.

 ### `public async setCompleted(message: string): Promise<void>`

-Sets the agent's state to "completed" and updates the progress to 100%.
+Sets the agent's status to "completed" and updates the progress to 100%.

 #### Parameters

-- `message` (string): Message to add to the status.
+- `message` (string): The message to add to the status.

 ### `public async setError(errorMessage: string): Promise<void>`

-Sets the agent's state to "error" and adds an error message.
+Sets the agent's status to "error" and adds an error message.

 #### Parameters

-- `errorMessage` (string): Error message to add to the status.
+- `errorMessage` (string): The error message to add to the status.

 ### `public formatNumber(number: number, fractions = 0): string`